Education - Working with Children with Literacy Difficulties

 This course is for those who want to lead on work with children with literacy difficulties in primary and secondary schools.
 It is ideal for experienced teachers and graduate teaching assistants.

 - network with other practitioners

 - access information about local jobs specialising in work in the sector.

-Our School of Education combines high quality teaching, significant research and consultancy activity.
+Our School of Education, Humanities and Languages combines high quality teaching, significant research and consultancy activity.
 We teach in collaboration with the Oxfordshire Local Authority.
 This reflects a long standing, ongoing partnership with the Authority and local practitioners.